tronprotocol/tips/tip-otak-pq.md

 ## Restriction for accounts in Bootstrap Pending state

-In the inactive state, account Access Keys are only permitted to send a bootstrap request transaction to the network.
+In the Bootstrap Pending state, Access Keys are permitted only to submit the Bootstrap Request required to activate the account.

 .
-Wallets are not allowed to display the account number to users before the account is activated.
+Wallets SHOULD NOT expose the account address for operational use before the account has been successfully activated.

 .
-A newly created account remains in the Bootstrap Pending state from the beginning to the end of the activation process.
+A newly created account remains in the Bootstrap Pending state until the Bootstrap process completes successfully.

 .
-Accounts will not enter the network operational cycle until the Bootstrap process completes successfully.
+An account in the Bootstrap Pending state MUST NOT participate in the network's economic activity.

-In the Bootstrap Pending state:
+Before Bootstrap completion:

 .
-The Merkle Root is not yet finally recorded.
+The Merkle Root has not yet been permanently recorded.

 .
-The initial ownership proof process is not yet complete.
+The initial ownership verification has not yet been completed.

 .
-OTAK-PQ rules are not yet active.
+OTAK-PQ validation rules are not yet active.

 .
-The account is not allowed to receive or send assets.
+The account MUST NOT send or receive assets.

 .
-If assets are sent to an account in the Bootstrap Pending state, the transaction is recorded as a pending transfer, and the assets cannot be used until the Bootstrap process completes successfully.
-After the account is activated, the assets are added to the destination account’s balance.
-If Bootstrap is not completed within the time period specified by the protocol, the status of these assets will be determined according to network rules.
+If a transfer is submitted to an account that is still in the Bootstrap Pending state, network nodes MUST reject the transaction because the destination account is not yet active.
+The transaction is treated as a failed transaction according to the normal network validation rules, and no assets are transferred.

-This restriction ensures that no account has a balance or economic activity on the network before completing the OTAK-PQ security process.
+This rule guarantees that an account cannot participate in the network economy until its OTAK-PQ security structure has been successfully established.

 ## Account activation